psychogun/psychogun.github.io/docs/pfsense/Suricata-installation-and-configuration.md

 Go back to Interfaces and click the blue icon "Start suricata on this interface".
 Edit that WAN interface.
 #### Logging Settings
-Send Alerts to System Log: [v] Suricata will send Alerts from this interface to the firewall's system log.
+Send Alerts to System Log:
+- [x] Suricata will send Alerts from this interface to the firewall's system log.
-Log Facility: LOCAL1
+* Log Facility: LOCAL1
-Log Priority: NOTICE
+* Log Priority: NOTICE

-Enable Tracked-Files Log: [v] Suricata will log tracked files in JavaScript Object Notation (JSON) format.
+Enable Tracked-Files Log:
+- [x] Suricata will log tracked files in JavaScript Object Notation (JSON) format.
 Default is Not Checked.
-Append Tracked-Files Log: [v] Suricata will append-to instead of clearing Tracked Files log file when restarting.
+Append Tracked-Files Log:
+- [x] Suricata will append-to instead of clearing Tracked Files log file when restarting.
 Default is Checked.

 #### EVE Output Settings
 EVE JSON Log: [v] Suricata will output selected info in JSON format to a single file or to syslog.
 Default is Not Checked.